prodakt/PMScanR/README.md

 To run Shiny app you can call function runPMScanRShiny(): runPMScanRShiny()

-Or if you want you can build your own function or run Shiny app from build_app() function app <- build_app() shiny::runApp(app)
+Or if you want you can build your own function or run Shiny app from build_app() function: app <- build_app() shiny::runApp(app)